Skip to content

 • Employers can use YTD to track how much the business is spending on payroll and use the amounts to decide on expenses for the year.

-Create Your Paystub
+Create a Paystub Now

 What Does Year-To-Date (YTD) Mean in Payroll?

-Year-To-Date (YTD) in payroll refers to the cumulative totals of various earnings, deductions, and contributions recorded from the start of the calendar year up to the current date.
+YTD stands for “year-to-date.”
+YTD in payroll refers to the cumulative totals of various earnings, deductions, and contributions recorded from the start of the calendar year up to the current date.
 It provides a comprehensive snapshot of an employee’s financial activity and is an essential metric for both employees and employers in tracking income and deductions over time.

 What does year to date mean?
 Simply put, it shows how much an employee earned and how much the employer deducted so far this year.
 It provides a running total of your earnings, deductions, and paystub details.
+You’ll also see the same abbreviation across other paystub codes like OASDI and MED.

 YTD Earnings